 “Me as a little staff auditor? … I sure wouldn’t want to march into this guy’s office and tell him the project that he had been championing for all these years should be put to death” (Keil and Robey, 2001) .

-According to some studies, such an effect seems to be a common occurrence in IT Project Reporting , especially when external vendors are involved .
+According to some studies, such phenomenon seems to be a common occurrence in IT Project Reporting , especially when external vendors are involved .

-Some of the main factors that are highly likely to negatively impact the outcome of a project are: urgency (at what stage of a flawed project is the need for remedial action required?) ; personal accountability (to what extent is one of the parties involved in a troubled project willing to take responsibility for its failure?) ; these are potentially coupled with cultural factors such as PDI (Power Distance — the strength of hierarchy within a societal group and the extent to which individuals perceived as wealthier, wiser, and better educated than others are granted more power in comparison with others), IDV (Individualism — the extent to which people are more inclined to pursue personal over collective goals and achievements), LTO (Long-Term Orientation — the extent to which long-term objectives are prioritized over immediate gains) .
+Some of the main factors that are highly likely to negatively impact the outcome of a project are: urgency (at what stage of a flawed project is the need for remedial action required?) ; personal accountability (to what extent is one of the parties involved in a troubled project willing to take responsibility for its failure?) ; these are potentially coupled with cultural factors such as PDI (Power Distance — the strength of hierarchy within a societal group and the extent to which individuals perceived as wealthier, wiser, and better educated than others are granted more power in comparison with others), and IDV (Individualism — the extent to which people are more inclined to pursue personal over collective goals and achievements) .

 A notable and tragic example of the Mum effect in action is the explosion of the Shuttle Challenger occurred in 1986, that disintegrated 73 seconds after take-off, killing the seven members of the staff who had joined the mission: